Ucheadaeze/alx-frontend/0x02-CSS_advanced/README.md

-~0x02.
+0x02.
 Advanced CSS

-..Resources
+Resources

-`Read or watch
+Read or watch

--Learning Objectives
+Learning Objectives

 At the end of this project, you are expected to be able to explain to anyone, without the help of Google: